Maureen Orth

 Maureen Orth (born 1943) is an American journalist and writer.
 She has been a special correspondent for Vanity Fair since 1993.
 Her reporting on high-profile criminal cases was the basis for documentaries and television series about Woody Allen, Michael Jackson, and Gianni Versace.

 Orth is the founder of the Marina Orth Foundation, which has established a model education program in Colombia emphasizing technology, English, and leadership.
 She is the widow of television journalist Tim Russert.

 Early life and education

 Maureen Orth was born in 1943, Berkeley, California, and grew up in the Bay Area, the daughter of Helen (Pierotti) Orth and Karl Orth.
 She has two siblings, Christina Orth and the late Dan Orth.

 Orth attended Alameda High School.
-She studied at the University of California, Berkeley, where she graduated in 1964 with a degree in political science.
+She completed a degree in (political science, 1964) at the University of California, Berkeley.
 At Berkeley, Orth was a member of the Kappa Kappa Gamma sorority.

 Following her graduation from college, she served in the Peace Corps in Medellín, Colombia, from 1964 to 1966.
 Orth later earned a master's degree in journalism and documentary film from the University of California, Los Angeles in 1969.